 See, space is huge, HUGE, and the border between Earth’s atmosphere and Space is less clear-cut than many think.
 This renders the question itself – Are man-made objects visible from space? – moot.
 Is space 400km above the Earth, or is it 30,000km above the earth?
 Whether or not we can see man-made objects on the surface of the earth depends on how far away we are when we look.

 Here vs. There

 Case in point – the International Space Station is somewhere between 336 to 346 km above the surface of the Earth at any given moment.
-Some man-made communication satellites are about 30,000km above the equator.
+Some man-made are about 30,000km above the equator.
 What’s visible from the space station might not be visible from our man-made communication satellites.

 Notice the differences here: The ISS is proximately 400km above the Earth’s surface, and our communication satellites are around 30,000km above the Earth’s atmosphere.
 That’s almost 100 times farther away.